-- ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 144,000 miles (234 000 km). - ☐ If using your vehicle for any of the following: Dusty or off-road conditions.
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 144,000 miles (234 000 km). - ☐ If using your vehicle for any of the following: Dusty or off-road conditions.
 Inspect the engine air cleaner filter; replace if necessary. - ☐ Replace the air conditioning filter. - ☐ Inspect the brake linings, replace if necessary. - ☐ Inspect the CV joints. - ☐ Inspect exhaust system. - ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. - ☐ Inspect the manual transmission fluid (if equipped), add as necessary. - ☐ Inspect the rear axle fluid.